E. W. Scripps Company: 2008–present: Scripps today

 In October 2007, Scripps announced that it would separate into two publicly traded companies: The E. W. Scripps Company (newspapers, TV stations, licensing/syndication) and Scripps Networks Interactive (Cooking Channel (formerly known as Fine Living), DIY Network, Food Network, Great American Country, HGTV, and Travel Channel).
 The transaction was completed on July 1, 2008.

 After a test launch at WFTS-TV in 2009, Scripps television stations launched YouTube channels in 2010.
 These are similar to YouTube channels operated by Hearst Television and LIN Television.

 Scripps was the recipient of the 2012 National Association of Broadcasters Distinguished Service Award.

 On October 3, 2011, Scripps announced it was purchasing all seven television stations owned by The McGraw-Hill Companies for $212 million; the sale is a result of McGraw-Hill's decision to exit the broadcasting industry to focus on its other core properties, including its publishing unit.
 This deal was approved by the FTC on October 31 and the FCC on November 29.
 The deal was completed on December 30, 2011.

-On February 10, 2014, Scripps announced it has reached a deal to acquire Buffalo ABC affiliate WKBW-TV and Detroit MyNetworkTV affiliate WMYD for $110 million.
+On February 10, 2014, Scripps announced it has reached a deal to acquire Buffalo ABC affiliate WKBW-TV and Detroit MyNetworkTV affiliate WMYD from Granite Broadcasting for $110 million.
 The sale was approved by the FCC on May 2, 2014, and was completed on June 16, 2014.
 This deal has created a duopoly between WMYD and ABC affiliate WXYZ-TV.

 On July 30, 2014, Scripps and Journal Communications announced that the two companies would merge and spin-off their newspaper assets.
 The deal created a broadcast group under the E. W. Scripps Company name and retaining the Cincinnati headquarters, and a newspaper company based in Milwaukee, Wisconsin, under the Journal Media Group name.
 The FCC approved the deal on December 12, 2014, and it was approved by shareholders on March 11, 2015.
 The merger and spinoff were completed on April 1, 2015.
 In turn, Journal Media Group was acquired by Gannett Company on April 8, 2016.
 Gannett had also shed their television and broadcast operations into a spin-off, Tegna, months after the Scripps-Journal merger.